kevinnowland/kevinnowland.github.io/code/_posts/2020-10-26-fanbase-predictor.md

 ---
 layout: code-post
 title: Pedicting rooting interests on reddit
-description: Going to see if we can predict neutral fan rooting interests from reddit posts.
+description: By feeding reddit NBA game thread data into an LSTM based RNN we try to predict the rooting interests of neutral fans in the NBA finals.
 tags: [neural nets]
 ---